mallamsiddiq/schedular-api/README.md

 ### Navigation

-the API at endpoint http://127.0.0.1:8000/api/schedules supports both GET and POST via HTTP request or through the django in-browser API ui as described but for ease of third party usage i have a integrated a nice easy to play with swagger-UI.
-Enjoy playing around with this api
+the API at endpoint http://127.0.0.1:8000/api/schedules supports both GET and POST via HTTP request or through the django in-browser API ui as described but for ease of third party usage i have a integrated a nice easy to play with swagger-UI at the endpoint http://127.0.0.1:8000/swagger-ui/ or http://127.0.0.1:8000/redoc for redoc documentation as well. do GET request of availabe holidays country at  http://127.0.0.1:8000/api/schedules/?cc=us , where cc is your country code

 If you have many requests kindly wrapp in square brackets [] with comma separated.
 I have told this little boy to catch several types of inputs you throw at it and give you a nice response.
 Find fun in playing with this simple API.